syslabcom/collective.lead/collective/lead/README.txt

     >>> db.session.query(TableOne).filter_by(column="column").one() == object1
     True

-And the data can be accessed both via ORM and "raw" SQL.
+And the data can be accessed both via ORM and via SQL expressions.

     >>> db.TableOne.query.first()
     TableOne(id=1, column='column')